monotasker/plugin_markmin_extras/README.md

 A web2py plugin providing extra syntax for the markmin markup language (a variant of markdown).

-Created by Ian W. Scott (@monotasker)
+Created by Ian W. Scott (monotasker)
 Copyright Ian W. Scott, 2014
 Released under the MIT open-source license (see the included license file)

 Overview